o3de/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 // struct LightingData{};      // Contains input and output for the actual lighting evaluation.
                                // The lighting evaluation functions use this during the evaluation of the separate light types.
-                               // The shader converts this to the actual output of the pixel shader (which depends on the rendering pipeline).
+                               // The shader converts this to the actual output of the pixel shader (which depends on the render pipeline).
                                // This means the struct needs to have least the members which are expected by these functions and shaders.
 // See 'BasePBR_LightingData.azsli'